MPadilla198/MVVM-Generator/README.md

 - **object** *model_name*

-to utilize a previously defined model
+to utilize a previously defined model.

 ### Collections:
 - **[]type** for an array or list